How to Get Help

 - Low Income Taxpayer Clinic: by appointment, for assistance with IRS issues.
 Call (713) 255-1TAX.

-- Courthouse Information Booth: for help representing yourself in court, go to the 17th floor of the Civil Courthouse (located at 201 Caroline Street, downtown), weekdays from 8:30 am - 2:00 pm on a first come, first serve basis.
-You can now also visit our Harris County Law Library location for self help: 1019 Congress basement, open weekdays from 9 am to Noon and 1 pm to 5pm on a first come, first serve basis.
+- Self Help Information Offices: for help representing yourself in court, go to the 17th floor of the Civil Courthouse (located at 201 Caroline Street, downtown), weekdays from 8:30 am until 12:00 pm on a first come, first serve basis.
+You can now also visit our Harris County Law Library location for self help: 1019 Congress basement, open weekdays from 8:30 am until 5:00 pm on a first come, first serve basis.
 At these locations, legal information only is provided, specific case advice is not.

 - Self Help Divorce Clinics: held quarterly by appointment.
 To schedule, please fill out our Screening Form to ensure your situation meets the forms we have available.
 If so, you'll be asked to leave a phone number and we will call you back to make the appointment.